mariadb-operator/mariadb-operator/README.md

 Refer to the [helm documentation](./docs/HELM.md) for further detail.

 ## Upgrading from older releases
 When upgrading from an older version of the operator, it’s important to understand how both operator and operand resources are affected.
 Ensure you read both the [updates section of the helm docs](https://github.com/mariadb-operator/mariadb-operator/blob/main/docs/HELM.md#updates), and the [release notes](https://github.com/mariadb-operator/mariadb-operator/releases) for any additional version-specific steps that may be required.
+Do not attempt to skip intermediate version upgrades.
+Upgrade progressively through each version to the next.

 ## Openshift installation